First Republic of Armenia: May Uprising

 Encouraged by the Red Army invasion of Azerbaijan in late April 1920, the Armenian Bolsheviks headed by Avis Nurijanyan staged a revolt in May.
 The events preceding the revolt started on 1 May 1920, International Workers' Day, with the Bolsheviks demonstrating against the Dashnak government in various cities.
 The revolt escalated after the armoured train Vardan Zoravar (Վարդան Զորավար) and its crew under the command of Captain Sargis Musayelyan joined the Bolshevik rebels who had formed a revolutionary committee and proclaimed Armenia a Soviet state in Alexandropol on 10 May.
 The Bolshevik rebels also seized control in Kars and Sarıkamış.
 On 5 May 1920, Khatisian's cabinet resigned and a new one was formed under the leadership of Hamo Ohanjanyan, made up entirely of Dashnaks.
-The parliament gave up its rights to the government since Armenia was under state of emergency.
-Sebouh Nersesian was appointed commander to suppress the revolt.
+The parliament then declared a state of emergency, appointing to commander a Western Armenian fedayee, Sebouh Nersesian, with the directive to suppress the uprising.
 On 13 May, Sebouh's unit reached Alexandropol; by the next day the rebels fled the city whilst government forces entered and established order.